 Jeff Gothelf, author of Lean UX: Applying Lean Principles to Improve User Experience, sums up lean UX nicely:

 “Lean UX is the practice of bringing the true nature of a product to light faster, in a collaborative, cross-functional way that reduces the emphasis on thorough documentation while increasing the focus on building a shared understanding of the actual product experience being designed.”

 Essentially, lean UX focuses on creating a product that users will actually need and use.
 It’s about getting a usable product out there as soon as possible and fine-tuning the pesky details over time via iterative cycles.

-The answer is simple — lean UX design is faster, iterative, more flexible and more efficient, whereas traditional UX methods are longer, less iterative and flexible, and involve a greater financial risk.
+The answer is simple — lean UX design is faster, iterative, more flexible, and more efficient, whereas traditional UX methods are longer, less iterative and flexible, and involve greater financial risk.